Unboxed-Software/solana-course/content/program-testing.md

 Each file in the `tests` directory is a separate crate, so we will need to bring our library of code that we want to test into each file’s scope - that’s what the `use example_lib` line is doing.

-We don’t need to annotate the tests in the `tests` directory with `#[cfg(test)]` because Cargo will only compile files inside the `tests` directory when we run `cargo test`.
+We don’t need to annotate the tests in the `tests` directory with `#[cfg(test)]` because Cargo will only compile files inside the `tests` directory when we run `cargo test-bpf`.
 Cargo is pretty smart, right?

-Once you have tests written (either unit, integration, or both), all you need to do is run `cargo test-bpf` or `cargo test` and they will execute.
+Once you have tests written (either unit, integration, or both), all you need to do is run `cargo test-bpf` and they will execute.
 A successful completion of a single unit and single integration test will output something like this to the command line.

 ```sh
 cargo test